 - Dementia related to Alzheimer's disease or other causes.
 Taking lecithin alone or with tacrine or ergoloids does not seem to improve mental abilities in people with dementia.
 It also doesn't seem to slow the progression of Alzheimer's disease.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-diarrhea, nausea, abdominal pain, or fullness.
+Lecithin is LIKELY SAFE for most people when taken by mouth, applied to the skin, or injected intravenously (by IV) or under the skin.
+It can cause some side effects including diarrhea, nausea, abdominal pain, or fullness.
 Lecithin might also cause allergic skin reactions in people with allergies to egg or soy.